Running Portworx in Production with DC/OS

 Data network is specified giving the ‘-d’ switch and Management networks with the ‘-m’ switch.
 Refer to scheduler guides for specifics to enable it in your scheduler.

 With multiple NICs, create a bonded ethernet port for data interface for improved availability and performance.

 Configuring and Provisioning Underlying Storage

 Storage can be provided to Portworx explicitly by passing in a list of block devices.

 lsblk -awill display a list of devices on the system.
 This is accomplished by the ‘-s’ flag as a runtime parameter.
 It can also be provided implicity by passing in the ‘-a’ flag.
 In this mode, Portworx will pick up all the available drives that are not in use.
 When combined with ‘-f’, Portworx will pick up drives even if they have a filesystem on them (mounted drives are still excluded).
 Note that not all nodes need to contribute storage; a node can operate in the storageless mode with the ‘-z’ switch.
 Refer to scheduler guides for specifics for your scheduler.

-HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID (if available) and give the block device from a HW RAID volume for Portworx to manage.
+HW RAID - If there are many drives in a server and drive failure tolerance is required per server, enable HW RAID (if available) and give the block device from a HW RAID volume for Portworx to manage.

 io_priorityand they offer the levels

-io_priorityof a pool is determined automatically by PX.
-If the intention is to run low latency transactional workloads like databases on PX, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
+io_priorityof a pool is determined automatically by Portworx.
+If the intention is to run low latency transactional workloads like databases on Portworx, then Portworx, Inc. recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented here

 This page offers more information on different io_prioirty levels